UBC-MDS/prairielearn-migration-autotest/README.md

    - It will create a `test` folder with a solution file for the relevant language
    - It will also edit the `config.json`
    - Can optionally create a `workspace` instead of a `<pl-file-editor>`
+     - Don't forget to update the image using the [PrairieLearn Dockers](https://github.com/UBC-MDS/prairielearn-dockers) `update_image.py` script

 > Don't forget the optional parameters if you need them